 B.F.
-Hamilton Library will provide the resources, technology, instruction, and personal service that support the information needs of the Franklin College learning community.
+Hamilton Library provides the resources, instruction, technology, and personal service that support the information needs of the Franklin College learning community.

 Aware that the practice of responsible leadership and service, as expressed in the Franklin College Mission Statement, requires that all members of the College community be able to access and use information intelligently, and knowing that the Library has the primary responsibility to provide this service, we the staff of B.F.
 Hamilton Library will: